 Note: Per WAC 182-12-262, you are required to notify the UW of changes in dependent eligibility within 60 days of the date in which your dependent is no longer eligible.

-At its July 2015 meeting, the PEBB will approve changes to state employees' medical plan monthly premiums and cost-sharing in 2016.
+At its August 2015 meeting, the PEBB approved changes to state employees' medical plan monthly premiums and cost-sharing in 2016.
 All changes will take effect January 1, 2016.
+Here are some highlights:

 More details about plan changes and rates will become available on PEBB's website www.hca.wa.gov/pebb/ and in PEBB's For Your Benefit newsletter, which will be mailed to PEBB member homes in mid-October 2015.
 To ensure you receive this information, please review your profile in Employee Self Service (ESS) at http://www.uw.edu/ess and make any updates or changes before mid-September 2015.